MaeveS2/SnowballNebula/README.md

 Auto-registering is enabled using `SnowballNebula#enableAutoRegistering`, with the package name as argument.
 This can be obtained using `<class name>.class.getPackageName()`.

+### Further documentation and bug reports
+For further documentation, please **read the docs** and take a look at the testing classes.
+Bugs can be reported on discord, my tag is `Maeve#6666`

 ![Snowball Nebula](https://cdn.discordapp.com/attachments/653632542100160547/920772806982131772/unknown.png)